10 reasons why drinking wine is good for you

 Will help cure a sore throat

 Take wine in small sips and let it glide over your tongue and swallow slowly.
-This is believed to help cure sore throat.
+This is believed to help cure a sore throat.
 You can heat the wine and add spices to make mulled wine, but pay attention not to boil it – too high a temperature will destroy all the vitamin C and iron the wine contains.

 Helps prevent anemia